-But it is important not to assume this will apply and advice should be sought if payments are being received.
+However, it is important not to assume this will apply, and advice should be sought if payments are being received.

 A further potential pitfall is where commercial and private shoots are run in parallel, because the whole operation will be treated as a single taxable activity.

 What about VAT?

 If a shoot is seen as a commercial business, it is important to consider whether it should be VAT registered.

 This will be the case if its income within the tax year exceeds £85,000 – the current compulsory VAT registration threshold.

 Below this threshold, the business may continue to be registered and can then recover VAT on costs associated with running the operation.

 However, if it is run as part of another business, which is either exempt or outside the scope of VAT, then partial exemption can be an issue.